Light Nuclei Production in Au+Au Collisions at $\sqrt{s_{\mathrm{NN}}}$ = 5-200 GeV from JAM model: INTRODUCTION

 On the other hand, due to increasing of the correlation length and formation of instability spinodal domain, both of the critical fluctuations and first order phase transition can induce large baryon density fluctuations.
-It is predicted that the production of light nuclei is sensitive to the baryon density fluctuations and thus can be used to probe the QCD phase transition in heavy-ion collisions~\cite{Sun:2017xrx,Sun:2018jhg,Yu:2018kvh}.
-For instance, the neutron density fluctuation ($\Delta n=\left\langle(\delta n)^{2}\right\rangle /\langle n\rangle^{2}$) can be extracted from the yield ratio of proton, deuteron and triton in the following form {\yr}.
-Interestingly, it was observed that the neutron density fluctuation ($\Delta n$) extracting from yield ratio {\yr} in central Au+Au collisions measured by STAR experiment shows a clear non-monotonic energy dependence, with a peak around 20 GeV~\cite{Zhang:2019wun}.
-However, without dynamical modeling of the QCD phase transition in heavy-ion collisions, it is still not possible to give a definitive conclusion about the signature of the QCD critical point and/or first order phase transition.
+It is predicted that the production of light nuclei is sensitive to the baryon density fluctuations and thus can be used to probe the QCD phase transition in heavy-ion collisions~\cite{Sun:2017xrx,Sun:2018jhg,Shuryak:2019ikv,Yu:2018kvh,Shao:2019xpj}.
+For instance, the neutron density fluctuation ($\Delta n=\left\langle(\delta n)^{2}\right\rangle /\langle n\rangle^{2}$) can be extracted from the yield ratio of proton, deuteron and triton {\yr}.
+Interestingly, it was observed that the yield ratio and the extracted neutron density fluctuation ($\Delta n$) in central Au+Au collisions measured by STAR experiment shows clear non-monotonic energy dependence, with a peak around 20 GeV~\cite{Zhang:2019wun,Zhang:2020ewj}.
+However, without dynamical modeling of the QCD phase transition in heavy-ion collisions, it is difficult to give a definitive conclusion about the signature of the QCD critical point and/or first-order phase transition.

-In this paper, we studied the production of deuteron and triton in most central ($b<3fm$) Au+Au collisions at $\sqrt{s_{\mathrm{NN}}}$ = 5, 7.7, 11.5, 14.5, 19.6, 27, 39, 54.4, 62.4, and 200 GeV from JAM model.
-Our paper are organized as following: In Sec.~\ref{section:JAM model}, we will give a brief introduction to the JAM model.
+In this paper, we studied the production of deuteron and triton in most central ($b<3fm$) Au+Au collisions at $\sqrt{s_{\mathrm{NN}}}$ = 5, 7.7, 11.5, 14.5, 19.6, 27, 39, 54.4, 62.4 and 200 GeV from JAM model.
+Our paper are organized as following: In Sec.~\ref{section:JAM model}, we give a brief introduction to the JAM model.
 In Sec.~\ref{section:neutron density fluctuation}, we show the relations between neutron density fluctuation and the yield ratio in relativistic heavy-ion collisions.
-In Sec.~\ref{section:Result}, we will present the mid-rapidity transverse momentum spectra for proton, deuteron and triton.
-Furthermore, we show the energy dependence of particle yield $dN/dy$, the particle ratios ( $d/p$, $t/p$ and $t/d$), and the yield ratio {\yr}.
-Finally, the summary will be given in Sec.~\ref{section:Result}.
+In Sec.~\ref{section:Result}, we present the mid-rapidity transverse momentum spectra for proton, deuteron and triton.
+Furthermore, we show the energy dependence of particle yield $dN/dy$, the particle ratios ($d/p$, $t/p$ and $t/d$), and the yield ratio {\yr}.
+Finally, the summary will be given in section~\ref{section:summary}.